Skip to main content

 The threat to our forests

-Given the long lives of trees, it can be surprising to learn that many trees in Scotland are at risk from pests and diseases.
-Whilst some trees can live for centuries, some infections can cause them to deteriorate and die within a few weeks.
+Healthy trees can live for decades or even centuries, but did you know that many trees in Scotland are at risk from pests and diseases.
+These infections can even cause them to deteriorate and die within a few weeks.

 We look after a large proportion of Scotland’s forests.
-Therefore our work to prevent and slow the spread of infections is crucial in keeping our national forests and habitats in good health.
+Our work to prevent and slow the spread of infections is crucial in keeping our national forests and habitats healthy.

 Surveying for pests and disease